dailymotion-oss/octopilot/docs/current-version/content/advanced/templating.md

 ### extractMarkdownURLs

 The `extractMarkdownURLs` function will transform markdown links to plain URLs.
-It is mostly useful when combined with the `githubRelease` function, to ensure that the links in the release notes are always plain URLs - when you want to print plain text, and not markdown, such as in a commit message.
+It is most useful when combined with the `githubRelease` function, to ensure that the links in the release notes are always plain URLs - when you want to print plain text, and not markdown, such as in a commit message.

 Definition: `extractMarkdownURLs(markdownInput string) string`.